DevCrew-io/openai-chatgpt-ios-sdk/README.md

 # chatgpt-ios-sdk
 A comprehensive SDK for integrating Chat GPT APIs into iOS applications.It provides a convenient and easy-to-use interface for making API requests and handling responses.

-## API Struct (APPURL)
-The `APPURL` struct defines the base URL for the API.
-It includes different domains for development, production, and QA environments.
-The base URLs for specific API endpoints like Chat and Image Generation are also defined.

-## NetworkError Enum
-The `NetworkError` enum represents possible network errors that can occur during API requests.
-It includes cases for invalid URL, request failure, and invalid response.

 ## Model Enums (ChatGPTModels, ChatGPTImageSize)
 The `ChatGPTModels` enum represents different ChatGPT models available for text generation.
 It includes cases for "gpt-3.5-turbo" and "davinci".